pytorch-fdn/foundation-hosted/README.md

 #### Returning

-Issues affixed with the `Returning` label are placed in the `Upcoming` status on the [Project Board](https://github.com/orgs/cncf/projects/14) for an updated discussion at the next Sandbox Application meeting.
+Issues affixed with the `Returning` label are placed in the In Review status on the project board for an updated discussion at the next available meeting.

 ## How applications are reviewed

 ### Frequency

-The TAC reviews sandbox applications approximately **every two months** as of June 2020 in a non-public meeting; referred to as "session" hereafter.
+The TAC reviews applications approximately once every 2 months.

 ### Quantity